Emitted when Browser gets disconnected from the browser application. This might happen because of one of the following:

 locale.
 Learn more about emulation in our emulation guide.

-offline?: booleanWhether to emulate network being offline.
-Defaults to false
+Optionaloffline?: booleanWhether to emulate network being offline.
+Defaults to false.
+Learn more about

 network emulation.

-bypass?: stringOptional comma-separated domains to bypass proxy, for example ".com, chromium.org, .domain.com"
+Optionalbypass?: stringOptional comma-separated domains to bypass proxy, for example ".com, chromium.org, .domain.com".

-recordEnables HAR recording for all pages into recordHar.path
+OptionalrecordEnables HAR recording for all pages into recordHar.path file.

 If not specified, the HAR is not recorded.
 Make sure to await